MuhammadHamzaDS/tkinter-calculator/README.md

 ## 💡 Why This Project?
 - Lightweight and functional
 - Great for **learning Tkinter GUI development**
 - Clean interface for everyday use
-- Beginner-friendly project to **showcase on GitHub**
 ---
 ## 🌟 Future Enhancements
 - 🧮 Add scientific functions (√, ^, log, etc.)